christytan/OCI-GoldenGate/workshops/atp-d/README.md

 **Key Objectives**:

-- Learn how to sign-in to the Oracle Cloud
-- Learn how to provision a new ATP database
+As a database user, DBA or application developer,

+- Rapidly deploy autonomous transaction processing databases
+- Manage your database backups

 **[Click here to run Lab 4](LabGuide400ProvisioningdatabasesonyourdedicatedAutonomousInfrastructure.md)**

 ## Lab 5: Connecting a developer client to an Autonomous Database

 **Key Objectives**:
+As a database user, DBA or application developer,
-- Learn how to configure a secure connection using Oracle SQL Developer, SQLCL and SQL*Plus.
+- Configure a secure connection from your application instance to your dedicated autonomous database using Oracle SQL Developer, SQLCL and SQL*Plus.

 **[Click here to run Lab 5](LabGuide500ConnectingadeveloperclienttoanAutonomousDatabase.md)**